Glenn's Pens

 The Edson Line

 The Edson pen is dedicated to the founder of the company, Edson Waterman.
-The Edson was initially released in France and then in England.
-The Edson, in Midnight Blue, was introduced to the North American market in 1993.
+The Edson pen was first released in France and then in England.
+I am note sure of the exact release daters in France and England, however, the Edson, in Midnight Blue, was introduced to the North American market in 1993.

 The pen has been produced in various colours and finished.
-The classics are the Midnight Blue (1993), the Emerald Green (1995) and the Ruby Red - the last of the translucent colours.
+The classics are the Midnight Blue (1993), the Emerald Green (1995) and the Ruby Red all with translucent resin colours.
 The translucent appearance is a result of a narrow space between the barrel and the inner lining.
 This allows light to pass through and give the body a translucent appearance.

 You will find the serial number for the pen engraved on the side of the clip at the top.
-The pen has a solid 18 karat gold nib with an inlaid design.
+You will need a jeweller’s quality magnifying class to read it.
+The pen has a solid 18 karate gold nib with an inlaid design.
 Firm but very smooth writing.
 You will find the serial number for the nib section on the inside along the top of the nib section where the converter inserts.
 The nib gives a very smooth writing experience although it is stiff.
 No flex to this nib.

 The cap snaps in place, held by three spring-loaded studs.
 This is one classy pen; it has great style.
 The snap-on cap is secure.
 No fear of over-tightening the screw-on tops.
 The threaded brass body gives this pen a solid feel.
-The rubber gasket there, ahead of the threads, meals a good tight seal.
+The rubber gasket, just before the threads, creates a good tight seal.

 OMAS 360 Magnum